zjunlp/KnowledgeEditingPapers/README.md

 ---

-## 🌟 Why Model Editing?
+## 🌟 Why Knowledge Editing?
-Model Editing is a compelling field of research that focuses on facilitating efficient modifications to the behavior of models, particularly **foundation models**.
+Knowledge Editing (or Model Editing) is a compelling field of research that focuses on facilitating efficient modifications to the behavior of models, particularly **foundation models**.
 The aim is to implement these changes within a specified scope of interest without negatively affecting the model's performance across a broader range of inputs.

 ### Keywords
-Model Editing has strong connections with following topics.
+Knowledge Editing has strong connections with following topics.
 - Updating and fixing bugs for large language models
 - Language models as knowledge base, locating knowledge in large language models
 - Lifelong learning, unlearning and etc.
 - Security and privacy for large language models

 ## 📜 Papers
-This is a collection of research and review papers of Model Editing.
+This is a collection of research and review papers of Knowledge Editing.
 Any suggestions and pull requests are welcome for better sharing of latest research progress.

 ### Overview
 **Editing Large Language Models: Problems, Methods, and Opportunities**. [[paper](https://arxiv.org/abs/2305.13172)]